urbanairship/go-iapclient/README.md

 See the `./examples` directory for how to use this.

+Before using:
+1. Set permissions "appropriately"
+   - roles/iam.serviceAccountTokenCreator on the Service Account's own project
+   - roles/iap.httpsResourceAccessor on the target project where the IAP-protected resource is
+1. Collect the target URI and Client ID

 In summary, `iapclient.NewIAP` returns an `http.RoundTripper` that can be set as your `http.Client`'s transport:
 ```